SynergyWire/SynergyWire-blog/articles/react-error-handling.md

 }
 ```

-We are showing the exact thrown error message but if you would rather show another one you could do it.
+We are showing the exact thrown error message, but if you would rather show another one you could do it.
 We are also executing a customHook to get a reset function and this is connected with a function that we can pass directly in the component ErrorBoundary like this.

 ```tsx
 <ErrorBoundary FallbackComponent={ErrorFallback} onReset={getProductData}>